Scenes 91 – 100

 91: Upstairs . . .

-Sounding out a soft squee, Cordelia padded toward the closet, the sheet flapping loosely.
-Standing before the open closet as she perused the contents, she let the sheet pool to the floor at her feet.
-Her fingers trailed across the shirts stopping at one made of black silk.
-She slipped it over her head, humming off-key while she rolled up the sleeves.
+Standing before the open closet as she perused the contents, Cordelia let the sheet pool to the floor at her feet.
+Her fingers trailed across the greyscale shirts hanging in orderly fashion stopping at one made of black silk.
+She slipped it over her head, shirttail landing mid-thigh, and hummed off-key while she rolled up the long sleeves.
+Angel still hadn’t returned.
+Was he whipping up a gourmet meal down there?
+It was too quiet to suggest that he was slicing and dicing anything else.

-Cordelia turned the knob, jerked open the door and started down the hall.
-The hell if she was going to let Angel get away with feeling broody about having sex.
-Grabbing onto the banister, she quickly went downstairs only to come to a dead stop as she heard the noises coming from the center of the foyer.
-Rattling snores emanated from a large lump on the floor.
+Turning the knob, she jerked open the door and started down the hall.
+The hell if she was going to let Angel feel badly about what happened between them.
+Grabbing onto the banister, she took the stairs on a run only to come to a dead stop when a strange noise sounded just ahead.
+Something stirred in the semi-darkness followed by another snort emanating from a large lump on the floor.

 She was 90-percent sure that the three Musketeers were here to protect her from the bad guys, trying to be helpful and condoling with her over Bev’s death.
-It was the 10-percent none-of-the-above category that made her irritable.
-Was it too much to ask for a night alone with her boyfriend away from the insanity that was the Scoobies?
+It was the 10-percent none-of-the-above category that irritated.
+Was it too much to ask for a night alone with her boyfriend away from the insanity that always trailed in the Scoobies’ wake?

-With a sigh, she left the sleeping watchdogs behind heading down the hall toward the study.
+With a sigh, she left the sleeping watchdogs behind heading toward the study.
 It was eerily quiet.
-There were no voices coming from within.
-And the door was slightly ajar so she would have heard if Buffy and Angel were in there talking.
+There were no voices coming from within, and the door was slightly ajar.
+She supposed that she would have heard if Buffy and Angel were in there talking.

 Cordelia was not certain if the quiet was a good thing.
 Licking at her lips, she took in a deep breath and pushed at the door with her fingertips.
 It creaked lightly as it opened.